OSInside/kiwi/doc/source/image_description/elements.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Specifies the name of the UTF-8 locale to use, which defines the
 contents of the RC_LANG system environment variable used in the
-image and to run the custom scripts specified as part of the
+image to run the custom scripts specified as part of the
 {kiwi} image description.
-Please note only UTF-8 locales are
+Only UTF-8 locales are
-supported here which also means that the encoding must *not* be part
+supported here, so the encoding must *not* be part
 of the locale information.
-This means you need to specify the
+This also means that you need to specify the
 locale using the 4-digit name like the following example: en_US or
 en_US,de_DE